zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Generally speaking, equality of integrands does not follow from equality of integrals (but the opposite is true).
-In order to be able to simplify Equations 2.6 further, we must make an assumption that the electromagnetic field is a periodic function, such that the *fundamental period* \\(T\_1 = 2 \pi / \omega_1\\) of the electric and the magnetic fields is the same \[[5](#references) (vol. I, ch.
+In order to be able to simplify Equations 2.6 further, we must make an assumption that the electromagnetic field is a periodic function, such that the *fundamental period* \\(\thinspace T\_1 = 2 \pi / \omega_1\\) of both the electric and the magnetic fields is the same \[[5](#references) (vol. I, ch.
 50) [6](#references) (ch.
 1.3.3, 1.4.3)\].
 This restriction is not as severe as it may seem, for we may choose the period to be as large as necessary.
-And the benefits are great, for it allows us to represent the fields using the [Fourier series](https://en.wikipedia.org/wiki/Fourier_series#Complex-valued_functions)
+And the benefits are great, for it allows us to represent[^3] the fields using the [Fourier series](https://en.wikipedia.org/wiki/Fourier_series#Complex-valued_functions)

+[^3]: This discrete representation only allows frequencies that belong to a certain [countable set](https://en.wikipedia.org/wiki/Countable_set).
+This is noteworthy because it suggests that fields are, in some sense, quantized, even though we are not using the [quantum theory of fields](https://en.wikipedia.org/wiki/Quantum_field_theory).

 $$ \tag{2.7}
 	\bm{E}(\bm{r}, t)